 A data warehouse such as Google BigQuery, or Snowflake, is used to consolidate data from multiple sources in a single location.
-Data can then be analysed using a BI tool such as Looker.
+Data can then be analyzed using a BI tool such as Looker.
 Looker and many other BI tools discover patterns and help visualize data to make it more understandable and boost the analysis process.
-These help in gaining a better picture of the metrics, trends, the user needs, performance, and hence play a key role in various data-driven decisions.
+These help in gaining a better picture of the metrics, trends, user needs, and performance, and hence play a key role in various data-driven decisions.

 This article aims at answering all your queries about connecting BigQuery to Looker.
 Follow our easy step-by-step guide to master the skill of connecting BigQuery to Looker using various methods.

 Table of Contents

 It is Google Cloud Platform’s enterprise data warehouse for analytics.
 BigQuery performs exceptionally even while analyzing huge amounts of data & quickly meets your Big Data processing requirements with offerings such as exabyte-scale storage and petabyte-scale SQL queries.
 It is a serverless Software as a Service (SaaS) application that supports querying using ANSI SQL & houses machine learning capabilities.

 Some key features of BigQuery:

 - Scalability: BigQuery offers true scalability and consistent performance using its massively parallel computing and secure storage engine.